LucunJi/mc-depup/README.md

 For **both `artifactId` and `version`**, you can use variables.

-The variable names are enclosed in `${}`, and they are and expanded into the actual value when matching.
+The variable names are enclosed in `${}`, and they are expanded into the actual value when matching.
 For example, `${mcVersionFull}` can match `1.20.2` when the Minecraft version is `1.20.2`.

 Here is a list of variables: